ilaydayaman/LuViRA_Dataset/README.md

 }
 ```

-The radio based localization algorithm we developed using this dataset:
+The radio-based localization algorithm we developed using this dataset:
 ```
 @INPROCEEDINGS{tian2023icc,
   author={Tian, Guoda and Yaman, Ilayda and Sandra, Michiel and Cai, Xuesong and Liu, Liang and Tufvesson, Fredrik},